 Indo-Pacific Affairs Internship Program

-The Indo-Pacific Affairs Internship Program provides $4,000 stipends to support undergraduate and graduate students at UH Mānoa pursuing internships related to Indo-Pacific affairs.
-Since many internships are unpaid, these stipends increase the accessibility of these opportunities for undergraduate and graduate students from diverse backgrounds.
-These stipends are made possible by Congressional funding.
+The Indo-Pacific Affairs Internship (IPAI) Program provides $4,000 stipends to support undergraduate and graduate students at UH Mānoa pursuing internships related to Indo-Pacific affairs.
+Since many internships are usually unpaid, these stipends increase the accessibility of these opportunities for undergraduate and graduate students from diverse backgrounds.
+Undergraduate and graduate students from all majors and programs of study are encouraged to apply.
+No previous experience is required.

-For Summer 2023, the Indo-Pacific Affairs Internship Program is partnering with five organizations to provide valuable professional experience for UH Mānoa students:
+For Summer 2024, the Indo-Pacific Affairs Internship Program partnered with the organizations below to provide valuable professional experiences for UH Mānoa students.
+You can apply for all of these internships and for the $4,000 stipend with one easy application.

-The White House Initiative on Asian-Americans, Hawaiians, and Pacific Islanders is charged with driving an ambitious, whole-of-government agenda to advance equity, justice, and opportunity for AA and NHPI communities.
-Interns support the National Park Service in its involvement with the WHIAANHPI’s Hawaii and Pacific Islands network.
+The White House Initiative on Asian-Americans, Native Hawaiians, and Pacific Islanders is charged with driving an ambitious, whole-of-government agenda to advance equity, justice, and opportunity for AA and NHPI communities.
+Interns support the Federal Executive Board in its involvement with the WHIAANHPI’s Hawaii and Pacific Islands Regional Network of federal agencies.

 Pacific Forum is a non-profit foreign policy research institute in Honolulu that examines political, security, economic and business issues and facilitates dialogue in the Indo-Pacific with the region’s academic, government, and corporate leaders.
 Interns assist with formatting and designing publications, video editing, social media, and database entry.
 In addition, they have access to local Pacific Forum events, and they may also choose to write something for publication by Pacific Forum.